The fire was so hot it distorted the steel rails

 Since both boats were in the workshop for several weeks, the owners took the opportunity to carry out personal work.
 We upgraded the 33 with a bow thruster.
 We also installed a new fridge, repaired interior woodwork and carried out general maintenance.
 The Broom 41 also received interior maintenance, new antifouling and anodes.

-If you have an insurance claim or want to talk to us about our services, get in touch.
+If you have an insurance claim or want to talk to us about boat repairs, get in touch.